 - Context: The text which need to display.

-Return values: This function return an array containing all the elements which matches the given condition along with their full details.
+Return values: This function return an array containing all the elements which match the given condition along with their full details.

 Differnece between _.findWhere() and _.where() function: Both the functions takes an array name and the property to match but the _.where() function displays all the matches whereas, _.findWhere) function matches only the first match.